The Walt Disney Company: 2020–present: Bob Chapek's leadership, COVID-19 pandemic, Iger's return, and 100th anniversary

-On November 20, 2022, Iger accepted the position of Disney's CEO after Chapek was dismissed following a poor earnings performance.
-The board announced Iger would serve for two years with a mandate to develop a strategy for renewed growth and help identify a successor.
-In February 2023, Disney announced that it will be cutting $5.5B in costs, which includes eliminating 7000 jobs representing 3% of its workforce.
-Disney plans to reorganize into three divisions: Entertainment, ESPN, and Parks, Experiences and Products.
+In January 2023, Disney announced that Mark Parker would replace Arnold as the company's chairperson.
+In February 2023, Disney announced that it would be cutting $5.5 billion in costs, which includes eliminating 7,000 jobs representing 3% of its workforce.
+Disney reorganized into three divisions: Entertainment, ESPN, and Parks, Experiences and Products.
+In April 2023, Disney implemented the second and largest wave of job cuts, affecting Disney Entertainment, ESPN, and the Parks, Experiences and Products division.
+This move was part of the plan to cut costs by $5.5 billion.

 In 2023, Disney began its "100 Years of Wonder" campaign in celebration of the centennial anniversary of the company's founding.
-This included a new animated centennial logo intro for the Walt Disney Pictures division, a touring exhibition, special events at the parks and a well-received commemorative commercial that aired during Super Bowl LVII.
+This included a new animated centennial logo intro for the Walt Disney Pictures division, a touring exhibition, events at the parks and a commemorative commercial that aired during Super Bowl LVII.